JGL Racing: Car No. 26 history

 Tomy Drissi at Road America in 2015.

 In 2015, Mike Wallace returned to the team in a part-time third entry numbered No. 26.
-Wallace finished 13th in the season opener at Daytona International Speedway.
+Wallace finished 13th in the season opener at Daytona.
 Wallace was to again attempt Talladega in this car, but open heart surgery sidelined him, with his replacement being announced as his younger brother Kenny Wallace.
 The younger Wallace was involved in a multi-car crash, relegating him to a 38th-place finish.

 Following the shut down of the No. 24 team after Eric McClure's departure, JGL made the No. 26 a full-time entry, with the No. 26 team assuming the crew from the No. 24 team.
 Ryan Ellis drove the car at Iowa in May, with C. J. Faison piloting the car at Dover in his series debut.
 Timmy Hill drove the car at Daytona in July, with Mike Wallace still out of commission following surgery, and Kenny Wallace injured from the Talladega crash and another crash during the season.
 Tomy Drissi returned to the team at Watkins Glen and Mid-Ohio, promoting the Straight Outta Compton film.
 Hermie Sadler drove 2 races in the car at Bristol and Richmond, with sponsorship from the Virginia Lottery.
 T. J. Bell later took over the ride for the remainder of the season by starting and parking the majority of the races.
 The No. 26 team later became the No. 24 team in 2016.

 On June 24, 2017, the team announced via Twitter that Scott Lagasse Jr. will drive the No. 26 at Daytona.